 Wow, pretty challenging hike for what it was.
 While it doesn’t blow any of the distance or elevation stats away this one really took it out of me.
 Here are the stats from today’s hike on my fitbit.

-While some of this hike is through some forest with soft dirt paths a great majority is on sandy or rocky trails.
+While some of this hike is through forest with soft dirt paths a majority is on sandy or rocky trails.
 There are also a lot of loose rock that can get slick and hard to keep footing steady.
 The main hill climb is also on a completely exposed hillside so the sun can make it a real bear.
 I would strongly recommend hiking shoes and poles.

-Golden Gate Canyon is part of the state park system and there is a $9 daily fee per vehicle with annual passes starting at $80.
+Golden Gate Canyon State Park is part of the state park system and there is a $9 daily fee per vehicle with annual passes starting at $80.
 You can see more info on the fee’s here.
 The park can be accessed off of Golden Gate Canyon Road near Golden, Colorado.
 There are several smaller parking area’s near trailheads instead of one large one.
 The parking area for the Burro trail is just past the private property on Crawford Gulch Road.

-I also met some really cool people on the hike.
-I would like to apologize to Julia for slowing her and her friend down as they let me set the pace on the way to the peak.
+I also met some really cool people on the hike and would like to apologize to Julia for slowing her and her friend down as they let me set the pace on the way to the peak.
 It was nice to meet you all though!
 Overall a decent hike but I think the workout was better than the views.
 I am going to rank it as hard.
 After the hike I had on of my favorites, Corned Beef Hash, at the Golden Diner.